Timeline of piracy in the Bay of Honduras

-Pirates, privateers, corsairs, and buccaneers were active in the Bay of Honduras from the 1540s to the 1860s.
-This is an annotated, chronological list of such events, with sortable tables provided.
+Pirates, privateers, corsairs, and buccaneers were active in the Bay of Honduras, in the western Caribbean Sea, from the 1540s to the 1860s.
+Their actions in said bay (the Bay) were part of a broader phenomenon of piracy in the Caribbean, most especially during the Golden Age of Piracy (in the late 17th and early 18th centuries).
+This is an annotated, chronological list of their deeds, and related events, with a sortable table provided.